madelynwith5ns/StarsignJS/README.md

 -   **Just as the other build system** We also used Just for some of the build stuff.

+-   **Make as the other other build system** We also used Make for some of the build stuff.
+-   **Shell Scripts as the other other other build system** We also use shell scripts for some other build stuff.

 ### Documentation?

 StarsignJS values minimalism.
 Documentation is an unncessary cluttering of the